NVTF

 Plant Material

-We utilize quality plant material obtained from premier growers in Oregon and Michigan.
-Selected for successful growth in our temperate zone, vigorous root systems and appropriate cultural practices in order to give the plant a good start here in Iowa.
-The plant stock is stored in moist sawdust until planted.
+We utilize quality bare root plant material obtained primarily from professional growers in Oregon and Michigan.
+Selected for successful growth in our temperate zone, with vigorous root systems and applying the appropriate cultural practices, gives the plant material a good start here in Iowa.

 Ground Preparation

-In preparation to planting, the soil is ripped to a three foot depth, ripped again at eight inch depth with eight inch spacing and then tilled in order to allow the tree or shrub to quickly establish a strong, fibrous and penetrating root system.
+In preparation to planting, the soil is ripped to a three foot depth.
+The soil is then ripped again at eight inch depth with eight inch spacing between tines.
+Finally it is tilled in order to allow the tree or shrub to quickly establish a strong, fibrous and penetrating root system.

 Planting

-Prior to planting, the bare root trees are attached to a cane in order to promote straight and wind protected trees.
+Prior to planting, the bare root trees are attached to a cane in order to promote straight trunks and wind support.

 Each cane, bamboo or fiberglass, has a measured red mark where the bud point is placed when the tree is attached.

-Precision drilled holes allow the caned tree to be planted ensuring the bud point is the proper heigth above ground.
+Precision drilled holes allow the tree and cane to be planted ensuring the bud point is the proper height above ground.

 Training